shellienguyen/note-taker/README.md

 ## Usage:

-Follow these instrustionc to use this application:
+Follow these instructions to use this application:

 1. Navigate to https://snguyen-note-taker.herokuapp.com/ on a browser.
 2. Click on the "Get Started" button to be taken to the notes page.